High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis: Introduction

 The focus of high-dimensional error-in-variable regression has so far been mainly on homoskedastic Gaussian, sub-Gaussian, or bounded corruption setting.
 Motivated by applications in high-throughput sequencing in microbiome studies, we consider a new framework of high-dimensional error-in-variable regression that adapts to compositional covariates in this paper.
-Before detailed explanations, we first discuss the background of microbiome data analysis and the setup of high-dimensional log-contrast model with sequencing data.